goinvo/US-Healthcare-Mottos/README.md

 We advocate for transparency and clarity in the pricing of medical services and treatments.Patients should have a clear and easily understandable breakdown of medical costs, encompassing procedures, medications, consultations, and other related expenses.
 We must acknowledge the importance of providing patients with comprehensive information about the financial aspects of their healthcare, allowing them to make informed decisions, avoid "surprises", and participate in discussions about cost-effective treatments, ultimately promoting trust and accountability in the healthcare system.

 ### 9. Drug Possession is Legal
-###### I'm a sub-tag.
+###### Individuals ARE allowed to possess certain drugs, often for personal use, without facing legal repercussions.
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/73e87050-a45c-48eb-a6d7-03d41e13aaf1" width="300" height="300">

 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/85d95cb7-73b2-4a7a-b407-2dbbd06c8885" width="300" height="300">

-Individuals ARE allowed to possess certain drugs, often for personal use, without facing legal repercussions.
 This approach recognizes that the criminalization of drug possession can deter individuals from seeking necessary medical assistance and rehabilitation.
 By decriminalizing drug possession, we aim to shift the focus from punitive measures to a more compassionate and health-oriented approach, enabling individuals struggling with substance use disorders to access treatment, support, and education rather than punishment, fostering a more holistic and humane approach to addressing drug-related issues.

 ### 10. One Data Schema
-###### A core, standard data representation of a patient
+###### A core, standard data representation of a patient.

 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/35a4170c-3cdf-4725-9b7c-f03c7b62b4b8" width="300" height="300">